twbs/bootstrap/README.md

 Usage
 -----

-You can use Facebootstrap in one of two ways: just drop the compiled CSS into any new project and start cranking, or run LESS on your site and compile on the fly like a boss.
+You can use Fbootstrapp in one of two ways: just drop the compiled CSS into any new project and start cranking, or run LESS on your site and compile on the fly like a boss.

 Here's what the LESS version looks like: